 World Bank Country Director in India, Junaid Ahmad said that “in a context where countries are increasingly facing cycles of an economic, pandemic, and climate shocks, investment in social protection is aimed at building the resilience of economies and livelihoods of communities.

-This is the broader objective of the social protection programmes supported by the World Bank in India.”
+This is the broader objective of the social protection programs supported by the World Bank in India.”

-The $1.15 billion programmes, Coordinated and Responsive India Social Protection System (CCRISP), aims to accelerate the schemes under Pradhan Mantri Garib Kalyan Yojana (PMGKY).
+The $1.15 billion program, Coordinated and Responsive India Social Protection System (CCRISP), aims to accelerate the schemes under Pradhan Mantri Garib Kalyan Yojana (PMGKY).

-The press release from the Bank stated that this programme will provide more money in the hands of states to build decentralized and adaptive systems.
+The press release from the Bank stated that this program will provide more money in the hands of states to build decentralized and adaptive systems.